Neurodiversity, ADHD & Autism

 We can approach therapy through the lens of neurodiversity in some conversations, and not in others.
 The emphasis is always on what you find helpful and I will stay adaptable to your journey and changing needs.

 My integrative practice blends different styles of therapy and allows me to adapt to your personal process and needs.
-Some of the approaches I draw from are humanistic therapies, such as Gestalt and Transactional Analysis, Internal Family System, ACT, DBT, somatic therapies, mindfulness and compassion-based practice, and some psychodynamic and relational approaches.
+Some of the approaches I draw from are humanistic therapies, such as Gestalt and Transactional Analysis, Internal Family Systems, ACT, DBT, somatic therapies, mindfulness and compassion-based practice, and some psychodynamic and relational approaches.

 I work holistically and apply systems-thinking with deep regard for our interconnectedness.
 I consider our personal, emotional health as not separate from our bodies, and as not separate from the health of our communities and planet.
 I also consider context, such as culture, identity, intersectionality, and the impact of the social, political and climate challenges of our times.